bloodnok-marine/Graceful_PSU/docs/README.md

 The `simulation` subdirectory contains a kicad project which simulates the Supercapacitor Backup Power, and the Power Control Enable parts of the circuit.
-Note that the simulation uses a bipolar transistor as I was unable to get the CSD19505 simulation to work.
+Note that the simulation uses a bipolar transistor as the author was unable to get the CSD19505 simulation to work.

 This proved good enough to be able to choose component values for the final circuit.
 Note that the final circuit may have evolved slightly